Employment law

 Redundancy occurs when an employer needs to reduce the workforce.

-This can be for a number of reasons, e.g. where the employer needs to reduce numbers in a certain area of the business or an office is closing down with no possibility for staff members to be relocated.
+This can be for several reasons, e.g. where the employer needs to reduce numbers in a certain area of the business or an office is closing with no possibility for staff members to be relocated.

 Sometimes a redundancy situation may not be as clear cut, e.g. when there is a restructure within a department or a re-organisation of work between employees.